LordBohne2/Skywalk/README.md

 A simple Garry's Mod addon that lets you jump in the air.

 ## Features
-- Air Jump (Just normal Jump in the Air)
+- Air Jump
-- Direction Jump (Jump where you watch)
-  - Jump Forward
 - Jump Fast Up (Watch in the Sky)
 - Jump Fast Down (Watch on the Ground)

 ## Planned Features
+- Jump in the Direction you are watching (Press W)
+- Speed Jump (Press Shift)
-- Change Jump Mode Key
+- W A S D Jump
 - Sound File
 - Settings
   - Enable/Disable Skywalk